Wood - Combustion Heat Values

 - From 575 oF to 1100 oF (300 - 600 oC ) the main energy in the wood is released when fuel vapors containing 40% to 60% of the energy burn

-- After burning fuel vapors and evaporated the moisture, only charcoal remains burning at temperatures higher than 1100o F
+- After the burning of fuel vapors and the moisture is evaporated, only charcoal remains burning at temperatures higher than 1100o F